 Production Trucks

-Many students rent a truck to haul their grip and lighting equipment.
+Many students rent trucks to haul their grip and lighting equipment.
 CalArts vans are available to students who have taken the test with the Risk Manager.
 Please see facilities for more information.
 If you rent a van or truck, here are some things you need to know:

 Insurance

-CalArts does provide automobile insurance but student must see Production Services for access.
-A DMV record and copy of driver’s license is necessary.
+CalArts does provide automobile insurance, but students must see Production Services for access.
+A DMV record and copy of driver’s license are necessary.
 The approval for auto insurance may take a couple of days, so do not wait until the last minute!

 Most personal insurance and credit card companies won’t cover truck rentals under existing policies.
-Most rental companies, however, offer options such as a limited- damage waiver that relieve the renter of any loss or damage to the truck, regardless of fault—for an additional fee.
+Most rental companies, however, offer options such as a limited-damage waiver that relieves the renter of any loss or damage to the truck, regardless of fault—for an additional fee.

 Damage Waivers protect you from certain financial responsibilities for loss (including theft), and damage to the rental truck.
-There are two different Damage Waivers that are offered:
+Two different Damage Waivers are offered:

 Overhead damage and “curbing” the tires are excluded from these Damage Waivers.

 Supplemental Liability Insurance (SLI) protects you against bodily injury and property damage claims made by others in a covered accident with the truck.
-It’s an “Excess Vehicle Liability Insurance Policy” that provides additional liability insurance.
+The “Excess Vehicle Liability Insurance Policy” provides additional liability insurance.

-SLI insures you and authorized operators as defined in the Truck Rental Agreement, against claims made by third parties against you, the customer, for bodily injury/death and property damage caused by the use or operation of the truck.
+SLI insures you and authorized operators as defined in the Truck Rental Agreement against claims made by third parties against you and the customer for bodily injury/death and property damage caused by the use or operation of the truck.

 Who is Driving?